Y0Coss/docs-fork/pages/storage_and_backup/object_storage/s3_getting_started_with_object_storage/guide.en-gb.md

 >>
 >> ///
 >>
-> Via OVHcloud Control Panel
+> Via the OVHcloud Control Panel
 >> Click on `Object Storage`{.action} in the navigation bar on the left and then on the `My containers`{.action} tab.
 >>
 >> ![My Dashboard containers](images/01-object-storage-bucket-listing.png){.thumbnail}